-- Combine the soy sauces with the cornflour (cornstarch in the US) and add the sliced beef and allow to marinade for 10 minutes.
+- Combine the soy sauces with the cornflour (cornstarch in the US) and add the thinly sliced beef and allow to marinade for 10 mins.

 - Combine the Hoisin sauce, Shaoxing wine and sesame oil in a bowl and set aside.